October – National Substance Abuse Prevention Month

 This October, we remember all those who lost their lives to SUD and their loved ones.
 We are grateful that the president and his Cabinet recognize those who struggle with substance use and the need, not just for more, but better SUD education, prevention, and treatment.
 We also understand that mental health care needs to be an integral part of this effort.

-By recognizing the importance of treating the co-occurring conditions of SUD and mental health disorders, we can offer better treatment and an end to stigmatization.
+By recognizing the importance of treating SUD and mental health disorders’ co-occurring conditions, we can offer better treatment and an end to stigmatization.

 Through continued education, proven treatments, and the support of the government’s efforts at combating substance misuse, we can save tens of thousands of lives each year.
 We renew our commitment to create a healthier nation and break the cycle of substance abuse once and for all.